Fist and rose: Switzerland

 The emblem is used by the Social Democratic Party of Switzerland (SP or PS) in French-speaking cantons, although not in German-speaking and Italian-speaking ones.
 The party was a member of the SI until withdrawing in 2017.

 Africa

 Algeria

 In Algeria, the emblem is used by the Socialist Forces Front (FFS), a centre-left party affiliated with the SI.

 Senegal

 The emblem is used by the Socialist Party of Senegal (PS), affiliated to the SI.

 America

 Argentina

 In Argentina, the Socialist Party (PS) has used the emblem alongside several others, sometimes with a narrow version of the flag of Argentina added to the end of the hand as a cuff.
 The party was formerly affiliated to the SI.

 Brazil

+In Brazil, the fist and rose (o punho e a rosa) has been used by the Democratic Labour Party (PDT) since its foundation in 1979.
+The party was admitted as a consultative member of the SI only in 1986, and as a full member in 1989.
+In the logo introduced in 2021, the leaves and stem bear the main colours of the flag of Brazil (yellow, blue and green).
+Party president Carlos Lupi stated that this was in response to the political use of the national flag by President Jair Bolsonaro.